rccordell/s22bl/assignments.md

 `YYYY-MM-DD-experimental-WHAT-WORDS-YOU-WANT.md`

+#### Flexibility

+BookLab is a challenging and full class.
+The semester will include 14 weeks of readings and ~12 humanities laboratories.
+To give you some flexibility, you may choose to forgo bibliographic annotation entries twice during the semester, and you should plan to complete 7 lab report entries.
+Your complete fieldbook then, will include:

+1. ~11 bibliographic annotation entries: that's one for each week, minus the first week when none was expected, and minus two weeks you choose to forgo
+2. 7 lab report entries, completed at your discretion within 2 weeks of the given lab activity
+3. 2 experimental entries, completed at your discretion

+I strongly recommend you not delay starting this work, but instead begin early and work steadily so that you can use this flexibility as the inevitable stresses of the semester emerge.
+Your bibliographic annotation entries are due prior to the pertinent class, while lab report entries are due within two weeks of the pertinent lab session.

 #### 1. Bibliographic Annotation Entries

 In order to help you attend closely to our course texts and prepare for each class, you should prepare a few paragraphs responding to the core readings and your chosen penumbral text.
 I mean a few paragraphs **in total**, *NOT* a few paragraphs per text.
 Your entries should synthesize and bring readings into conversation, and should focus on a few ideas you want to highlight rather than attempting to summarize everything in the readings.
 These entries should be prepared, roughly, in the style of the annotated bibliography.
 It will be easiest to complete this assignment if you jot down notes and ideas while reading.